Gituhin/Word-Prediction/README.md

 >> We train a model on 40.csv using Naive Bayes Classifier and predict the last missing word of the sentences in testset.

->> A posterior probability distribution is created of each word possible over the sentence and word with highest value is predcited.
+>> A posterior probability distribution is created of each word possible over the sentence and word with highest value is predicted.